 Electives are offered on a quarterly rotation to all students.
 In our Middle School, students take each one to provide students an opportunities to explore their interests and talents, and discover new ones.
-In our high school, students self-select courses and concentrate on subjects of particular interest.
+Starting in 10th grade, students self-select courses and concentrate on subjects of particular interest.

 The emphasis of the visual arts program is on development of students’ personal expression through art exploration, creation and reflection as well as an understanding of visual literacy- the ability to identify, read and understand images.
 Students work from close observation, imagination and memory in a choice based, theme oriented curriculum.
 Students bring their interests to class and explore traditional and non-traditional art media and techniques, both 2-D and 3-D, including printmaking, painting, drawing assemblage, hand built and thrown ceramics and digital art.
 Students will also have the opportunity to explore different instruments (acoustic, analog, and digital) as well as be introduced to musical vocabulary and ideas based on students' interests.

 Outdoor Education (High School)

-Monthly activities coordinated by Pack, Paddle, and Ski are designed to build self-confidence as well as effective listening and leadership skills.
+Monthly activities are designed to build self-confidence as well as effective listening and leadership skills.
 Team building is an important part of the program.
 Students work together to plan annual overnight trips as diverse as white water rafting, canoeing, hiking and sea kayaking.
 These much looked forward to trips give students the opportunity to practice the skills they have acquired in class and the chance to interact with their peers outside of school.